kevinolega/callcentertrainingtips/start.md

 You don’t have any advantages because you can’t speak in English.

+## Life Will Be DIFFICULT If You ARE STUPID

 Even if you’re a hard worker, honest, patient or you have other special skill that’s not enough because you can’t communicate what you can do.

+## English is ONE Tool That Opens The BIGGEST Opportunities

 English is the skill that allows you to put your foot in the door.